Best free iPad games

 Does Not Commute

 Time travel weirdness meets the morning rush hour in Does Not Commute.
 You get a short story about a character, and guide their car to the right road.
 Easy!
 Only the next character's car must be dealt with while avoiding the previous one.
 And the next.
 Before long, you're a dozen cars in and weaving about like a lunatic, desperately trying to avoid a pile-up.
 For free, you get the entire game, but with the snag that you must always start from scratch, rather than being able to use checkpoints that appear after each zone.
-(You can unlock these for a one-off payment of $2.99/£2.29.)
+(You can unlock these for a one-off payment of $2.99/£2.99/AU$4.49.)

 With its numbered sliding squares and soaring scores, there's more than a hint of Threes! about Imago.
 In truth, Threes! remains the better game, on the basis that it's more focussed, but Imago has plenty going for it.
 The idea is to merge pieces of the same size and colour, which when they get too big explode into smaller pieces that can be reused.

 Pool for massive show-offs, with the table's pockets removed, Magnetic Billiards is all about smacking balls about in a strategic manner.
 Those that are the same colour stick together; the aim is to connect them all, preferably into a bonus shape, whereupon they vanish.
 Balls of different colours must not collide, but can 'buzz' each other for bonus points; further points come from cushion bounces.
 For free, you get the 'classic' level set, with 20 tables.
-If you want more, a $1.99/£1.49 'skeleton key' IAP unlocks everything else in the game.
+If you want more, a $1.99/£1.49/AU$2.99 'skeleton key' IAP unlocks everything else in the game.